 Should the number of items sold or the funds raised exceed the amount needed for the projects these gifts are intended to fund, TEAR Australia will redirect donations to similar development work.

-A simple, safe toilet, along with simple hygiene education, means greater dignity, health and well-being.
+A safe toilet, along with basic hygiene education, can make a huge difference to people’s health and well-being.

 About our partner – United Mission to Nepal (UMN)